Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  - Speed: +2
  - Requires: Byakugan active

 Effects: This is added to any Jyuuken or Jyuuken-converted Unarmed or Combo attack, increasing its Chakra cost and Speed accordingly (though its damage does not increase).
 It allows those techniques to be performed at the listed range (and, accordingly, does not break combos).
-Because this changes the technique into what is essentially a wave of force, it prevents them from being parried as a normal Unarmed Taijutsu (though most ninjutsu-based defenses will apply normally).
+Because this changes the technique into what is essentially a wave of force, it prevents them from being parried as a normal Unarmed Taijutsu, and converts them (for the purposes of defending against them) into being considered Ranged Ninjutsu Projectiles, as it is essentially a wave of force.
 It cannot, however, be used to extend the range of the various Gentle Fist finishers.

 #### --( Hakkeshou Kaiten – Eight Trigrams Palm Revolving Heaven )--
 The absolute defense of the Hyuuga clan, to use this technique the Hyuuga simultaneously releases chakra from every tenketsu in their body and begins spinning rapidly.
 The combined effect is to generate a virtually impervious shield of rotating chakra; what makes it truly effective is that the chakra used won't dissipate until the user finally comes to a stop.